sulli365/crawl4ai-rag/memory-bank/progress.md

   - Updated CLI to support multiple repositories via --repos option
   - Added direct communication with GitHub MCP server using npx
   - Improved error handling with fallback to mock responses
-  - Implemented HTTP-based approach for more reliable communication
+  - Implemented subprocess-based approach for more reliable communication
   - Added retry logic for transient failures in all MCP operations
   - Created test script for verification with the crawl4ai repository
+  - Implemented SubprocessManager for MCP server communication
+  - Updated GitHubMcpService to use subprocess approach

 ## What's Left to Build